Hazel-Yi/analytics-teamwork/README.md

 Make sure you have (at least) the following installed:

  * Python 3
- * Flask and Flask RESTPlus and flask-paginate
+ * Flask and Flask RESTPlus and flask-paginate, flask_cors
  * matplotlib
  * pandas
  * sqlite3
  * Jupyter Notebook

 To initialise the sqlite3 database, please run the following commands: